 Treatment of early-stage follicular lymphoma

-Early-stage follicular lymphoma that is not causing problems can sometimes be cured with radiotherapy to the affected area.
-Low doses of radiotherapy can be effective and have few side effects (unwanted effects).
+Around 1 in 5 people with follicular lymphoma are diagnosed when it is at an early stage.
+Early-stage follicular lymphoma that is only growing in one part of your body can sometimes be very effectively treated with radiotherapy to the affected area.
+Low doses of radiotherapy have few side effects.

 Treatment of advanced-stage follicular lymphoma

 Most people have advanced-stage follicular lymphoma when they are diagnosed.
 Advanced-stage follicular lymphoma can be treated very successfully.
 Treatment aims to keep the lymphoma under control for as long as possible with as few side effects as possible.
 Although the lymphoma usually comes back (relapses) and needs more treatment at some point, most people with follicular lymphoma have long periods of feeling well between courses of treatment.

 If you have advanced-stage follicular lymphoma that is not causing troublesome symptoms, there are two options that your medical team will discuss with you:

 - a short course of low intensity treatment with an antibody called rituximab.
 This would be given once a week for four weeks and has been shown to significantly delay the time until more intensive treatment is needed.